 - Most organizations do not have web-scale or internet-scale requirements and miniservices provide sufficient value to them.
 Microservices require a big shift to the way companies develop software and not everyone will adopt microservices.
-In fact, according to a Gartner prediction (as presented in “Microservices: The Future of SOA”), by 2019, more than 90% of organizations that try microservices will find the paradigm too disruptive and use miniservices instead.
+In fact, according to a Gartner prediction (as presented in “Microservices: The Future of SOA”), most organizations that try microservices will find the paradigm too disruptive and use miniservices instead.

-- Many analysts and experts recommend organizations interested in microservices, to start with a monolith (MonolithFirst) and then refactor, even for green field projects.
-Doing this gives them a better understanding of their domains, identify areas to break down and then refactor from miniservices to microservices.
+- Many analysts and experts recommend organizations interested in microservices, to start with a monolith (as he covered in his blog post, “MonolithFirst”) and then refactor, even for green field projects.
+Doing this gives them a better understanding of their domains, identifying areas to break down and then refactor from miniservices to microservices.
 JBoss EAP is a platform that can run both.

-- For organizations that rely and run Java EE production workloads but would like to gain the benefits of DevOps, CI/CD, and containers, a Ffst-moving monolith is the answer.
-JBoss EAP on OpenShift or JBoss EAP on Red Hat OpenShift Application Runtimes are good options for organizations wanting to run their existing Java EE production applications in an agile environment that will speed up their development cycles and maintenance.
+- For organizations that rely and run Java EE production workloads but would like to gain the benefits of DevOps, CI/CD, and containers, a fast-moving monolith provides an answer.
+JBoss EAP on OpenShift or JBoss EAP on Red Hat OpenShift Application Runtimes are good options for organizations wanting to run their existing Java EE production applications in an agile environment that can speed up their development cycles and maintenance.

 - On-premise existing Java workloads.
-Organizations will continue to maintain their existing Java EE applications for years to come.
+We expect organizations to continue to maintain their existing Java EE applications for years to come.
 According to a 2017 Enterprise Strategy Group survey, 91% of organizations expect that AT LEAST HALF of their applications and workloads will still run on-premises in 5 years.
 These workloads may include Java EE applications that will stay on-premise and need continued maintenance.

 - Microservices require a big shift to the way organizations develop software, and many companies will find that the move to microservices may be more detrimental to their business than the benefits they bring.
 In fact, according to a recent customer survey conducted by Red Hat, the top challenges when implementing microservices were: corporate culture and organizational challenges, microservices management, diagnostics and monitoring, and time and resources.

 - Not every solution requires microservices.
 Organizations are not redesigning existing solutions or writing new ones using microservices just for the sake of using microservices.
 They have realized that microservices are not a panacea for all IT problems and are applying them only where their use is warranted.
-They will continue to develop monolithic applications, miniservices and microservices and their end-state architecture will consist of a mix of all these.
+We expect them to continue to develop monolithic applications, miniservices and microservices and their end-state architecture will consist of a mix of all these.

 - Organizations will continue to use Java EE because of its value.
 According to a recent customer survey conducted by Red Hat, the top three reasons why Red Hat Middleware customers are using or considering to use Java EE for microservices are Java EE is a standard, there is no need to retrain workforce, and they trust Java EE to run production because it’s well established and enterprise-grade.